AdarWa/HassVisonic/README.md

 The integration provides an `alarm.ready` state attribute, which indicates whether the alarm system is ready to be armed.
 When `alarm.ready` is `True`, all sensors are in a secure state and the system can be armed.
 If `alarm.ready` is `False`, one or more sensors may be open, bypassed, or in a fault state, preventing arming until resolved.

+### Arming Home/Away State

+The current `alarm_control_panel` that Home Assistant provides doesn't support the specified arming state(Arming Away/Home), and instead it shows `Arming`.
+In order to access the type of arming, please use the `alarm.changeable_state` entity, which provides the data directly from the REST integration and optionally using also the RS232-to-TCP module(see [Optional: RS232-to-TCP Support](#optional-rs232-to-tcp-support)).

 ---

 ## Contributions